xsoc/ExcelFunctions/README.md

 ## CleanFileName(FILENAME)
 Strips illegal characters from a filename, as documented in [Microsoft's Naming Files, Paths, and Namespaces](https://learn.microsoft.com/en-us/windows/win32/fileio/naming-a-file).
-It expects a file name *only*, this will strip slashes, concatenate the path later.
+It expects a file name *only*, this will strip slashes, so concatenate the path later.
 ```
 =LAMBDA(FILENAME,REDUCE(FILENAME,HSTACK(CHAR(SEQUENCE(,30,,1)),{"<",">",":","""","/","\","|","?","*"}),LAMBDA(NAME,CHAR,SUBSTITUTE(NAME,CHAR,""))))
 ```